rul3zero/cloud-resume-challenge-frontend/content/portfolio/Cloud Resume Challenge.md

 ## The Challenge

-The [Cloud Resume Challenge](https://cloudresumechallenge.dev/) is designed to bridge the gap between certification knowledge and real-world cloud engineering.
+The [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) is designed to bridge the gap between certification knowledge and real-world cloud engineering.

 I started this challenge since my AWS re/Start journey.
 This challenge is not a part of the program rather it's a personal commitment I made.

 I needed to prove I could build something real.

 The requirements seemed straightforward: build a resume website with a visitor counter using AWS services.
 But it's not that easy.

+PS: This challenge is free to all.
+I did not purchase any materials or courses for this challenge—just dedication, persistence, and a passion for learning.

 ## Architecture